Concordium/concordium-node/concordium-consensus/README.md

   performance and resource usage (e.g., size of database storage) testing.
 It runs consensus deterministically, without relying on system randomness or timing information.
+- [execute-chain](./test-runners/execute-chain/) is designed to execute a chain based on the block catch-up list.
+This is intended for testing for regressions against an existing chain, testing different global state implementation against each other on real data, and testing state serialization on real data.

 # Tools